FouadAE/FouadAE/README.md

 ### 💻 &nbsp;About Me

-- 🤔 &nbsp; Exploring new technologies and developing programming insights.
+- 🤔 &nbsp; Data scientist and Full Stack Developer.
-- 🎓 &nbsp; Studying Data Science and business intelligence at University of science and technologies Marrakech.
+- 🎓 &nbsp; Data Science and business intelligence Graduate from  Faculty of science and technologies Marrakech.

 <br>